Wilfried Dalmat: Stints in Belgium

 Dalmat then moved to Belgium to RAEC Mons, finishing 8th and 16th respectively, in his two seasons with the club.
 In 2008, he signed with Standard Liège, where he won his second league title, as well as his second Super Cup.

 In the summer of 2010, he moved to Standard's rivals, Club Brugge.

 Later years

 On 10 December 2013, he signed a six-month contract with Greek club Panetolikos F.C.
 He was released on 9 April 2014.

 He joined Solières Sport of the Belgian Second Amateur Division in January 2021.
 He left the club in October, citing "personal reasons".

 International career

-Born in France of Martiniquais descent, Dalmat made his debut with the Saint Martin national football team on 5 September 2019, in a 4–0 loss against Barbados in a match valid for the 2019–20 CONCACAF Nations League.
+Born in France of Martiniquais descent, Dalmat made his debut with the Saint Martin national team on 5 September 2019, in a 4–0 loss against Barbados in a match valid for the 2019–20 CONCACAF Nations League.
 Three days later, he also scored his first international goal in a 2–1 loss against U.S. Virgin Islands.